Blueprint Travelers - Travel Site

 How to Cross the Border Between French Guiana and Suriname

-The best way to cross the border between French Guiana and Suriname is by land.
-This is also the best way to get between Brazil and French Guiana.
-The border is formed by rivers and you can cross between the countries by small boat or pirogue from the main border towns.
-Going between Oiapoque (Brazil) and Saint Georges (French Guiana) or Saint-Laurent-du-Maroni (French Guiana) and Albina (Suriname) is a similar process.
-We will describe how to cross the border between French Guiana and Suriname.
+The easiest way to cross the border between French Guiana and Suriname is by boat.
+Whereas the best way to get between Brazil and French Guiana is by car since there is a bridge unlike with Suriname.
+The French Guiana borders on both sides are formed by rivers that run between Oiapoque (Brazil) and Saint Georges (French Guiana) or Saint-Laurent-du-Maroni (French Guiana) and Albina (Suriname).
+We will describe how to cross the border between French Guiana and Suriname using a small boat or pirogue.

 A wooden pirogue waiting at a dock in a river to cross the border between French Guiana and Suriname